THE mobile phone of missing lawyer Ryan Oliva will be subjected to forensic examination by the National Bureau of Investigation.

 Oliva, a legislative liaison officer at the Department of Tourism and a professor at the University of the Philippines College of Law, was last seen November 21.

-Found in the bag were Oliva’s identification cards, ATM cards, cellphone and his other personal belongings, according to Occidental Mindoro police.
+Found inside the bag were Oliva’s identification cards, ATM cards, cellphone and his other personal belongings, according to Occidental Mindoro police.

-Oliva’s bag was discovered by a resident at a nearby construction site at 6 a.m., the police added.
+Oliva’s bag was discovered by a resident in a nearby construction site at 6 a.m., the police added.

-There were no reported sightings, however, of the missing UP professor in the area.Publication Source : People's Journal
+There were no reported sightings, however, of the missing UP professor in the area.Publication Source : People's Tonight